Bacopa monnieri – The #1 Herbal Nootropic*

 The recommended dose is 250 mg twice a day, morning and night.
 Each dose is about 1/8th of a teaspoon.
 At this dose, each bag will last you two months!

-For best results, you’ll need to take bacopa every day for a couple of months.
+For best results, you’ll need to take bacopa every day for several months.
 As an adaptogen, it works better the longer you take it.

 That being said this is one that I tend to feel right away and you might too.
 There’s an immediate amount of focus as the “mental cobwebs” disappear.